What Is a RAID Log and Why Should I Use One?

 With risks, you list those that think might occur over the life cycle of the project.
 For each of the risks, you note the probability of it actually happening.
 Then write what actions you plan to take if it does show up and how those actions will resolve it.

-Each risk should be given to an owner who is responsible for catching the risk if it becomes an issue, and for implementing the plan to resolve it.
+Each project risk should be given to an owner who is responsible for catching the risk if it becomes an issue, and for implementing the plan to resolve it.
 You can also set up review dates to monitor the progress of that fix or just check in occasionally to see if the risk has increased or decreased in its likelihood.

-The actions, whatever they are, need to be charted.
+The assumptions, whatever they are, need to be charted.
 That is noted on the date they are completed.
 During project meetings, refer to this list and check off those actions that have been completed to make sure there’s been follow-through.

 Issues